AJ141299/YorKorsairs/README.md

-# AdamK-S.github.io
+# York Pirates! - Game

-Repository for Pirate Project
+This branch contains the main code for the York Pirates!
+ENG1 group project.